crabshank/Cheat-engine-tools/readme.md

 Otherwise (default) -> Print all logged data as arrays of bytes.

 **f** is a (full path to a) file name (use double backslashes instead on single ones), where all the logged data will be dumped; if unspecified or nil, the data will be printed to the console, otherwise it will be dumped to the specified file path.

+Argument **k** is the index printed by *printAttached()* before the address (e.g. "2: 1406E8CFF").
+If no argument specified, it will dump last stored registers for all breakpoints.

 * **jump( x, k --[[Optional]] )** -> Jump to last dumped (in the hex view) (if the dump was of a ".attach(…)" capture), #**x**'s array of bytes interpreted as an address.
 Argument **k** is the same as in ".dumpRegisters(…)".